About Me

 I recently received my Ph.D. in Social and Decision Neuroscience from Caltech, where I was advised by Antonio Rangel and supported by the Chen Graduate Research Fellowship.
 Before that, I was as a predoctoral fellow at Columbia Business School (Economics Division) for two years and earned an M.A. in Economics from Columbia University.

-Beyond research, I’m an avid rock climber and also enjoy backpacking, snowboarding, and cycling.
+Beyond research, I’m an avid rock climber and also enjoy backpacking, running, and music production.

 Interests